Skip navigation links

 ORDER Check for reducing maximum residual by val orders of magnitude.

 When the specified convergence level has been reached for all zones, the calculation will stop.
-The default, when the CONVERGE keyword isn't used, is a four-order of magnitude decrease in the maximum residual.
+The default, when the CONVERGE keyword isn't used, is a four order of magnitude decrease in the maximum residual.

-See Also: LOADS, HISTORY, NEWTON, TEST 128
+See Also: LOADS, HISTORY, TEMPORAL, TEST 128